lucasbarber78/restaurant-review-scraper/docs/USER_GUIDE.md

 - **Missing reviews**: Some platforms only show a subset of reviews; consider this in your analysis
 - **Update selectors**: If the scraper stops working, website changes may have broken the selectors

+### Incremental Scraping

+The new date range prompting feature makes incremental scraping easier:

+1. Run the scraper whenever you want new reviews
+2. The scraper will detect the most recent review date in your existing Excel file
+3. It will suggest a date range starting from the day after that date
+4. This ensures you only scrape new reviews without duplicates

 ### Data Privacy Considerations

 - Only use this tool to scrape public review data